/

 • Tasting Notes: Red berries, earth, spice

-• Why It Works: A light body and a hint of acidity allows Pinot Noir to enhance the flavors of the bird without overpowering them, while earthy notes echo the stuffing and other sides.
+• Why It Works: Pinot Noir's light body and hint of acidity enhance the flavors of the bird without overpowering them, while earthy notes echo the stuffing and other flavors.

 • Tasting Notes: Lychee, rose petals, spice